SRombauts/UEPlasticPlugin/README.md

 - the Editor does not show folder status and is not able to manage them
 - Branch and Merge are not in the current Editor workflow

-#### Feature reserved for internal use by Epic Games with Perforce only
+#### Features reserved for internal use by Epic Games with Perforce only
 - tags: get labels (used for crash when the full Engine is under Plastic SCM)
 - annotate: blame (used for crash when the full Engine is under Plastic SCM)